santisbon/reference/src/rpi.md

 * ❌ Raspberry Pi OS doesn't come with [`cloud-init`](https://cloud-init.io).
 * ❌ Orange Pi OS doesn't support the GPU, Neural Processing Unit (NPU), and Vision Processing Unit (VPU) that some Orange Pi boards have for Artificial Intelligence and graphics-intensive workloads.
-* ✅ Ubuntu comes with `cloud-init` preinstalled which will make your life easier.
+* ✅ Ubuntu comes with `cloud-init`.
-* ✅ Ubuntu comes with [`snapd`](https://ubuntu.com/core/services/guide/snaps-intro) preinstalled which lets us pre-configure [MicroK8s](https://microk8s.io).
+* ✅ Ubuntu comes with [Snap](https://ubuntu.com/core/services/guide/snaps-intro) support preinstalled.
 * ✅ Ubuntu, Debian, and Android support the Orange Pi's GPU, NPU, and VPU.

 Make sure you grab the image corresponding to your Pi's CPU architecture (32-bit or 64-bit).
 We'll use the *Server* version because we don't need the graphical environment that comes with the *Desktop* version.